McLean Hospital Title:

 - Assistant Professor of Psychology, Department of Psychiatry

 Previously, Dr. Sugarman’s research has been supported by the Norman E. Zinberg Fellowship Award, and she was the inaugural recipient of the Sarles Young Investigator Award for Research on Women and Addiction.
+She is a current recipient of a National Institute on Drug Abuse (NIDA)-funded career development award focused on increasing women’s engagement in medication treatment for opioid use disorder through digital intervention.
 Dr. Sugarman also serves as the communications editor for the Harvard Review of Psychiatry.

 Education & Training: